 The typical fare at the finer restaurants in Iceland includes fish & lamb.
-Some of the fish served in restaurants includes salmon, trout, cod, haddock, plaice, hallibut, blue ling, rose fish (ocean pearch) and Atlantic woolf fish.
+Some of the fish served in restaurants includes salmon, trout, cod, haddock, plaice, halibut, blue ling, rose fish (ocean perch) and Atlantic woolf fish.

-The lamb is some of the best in the world and is being exported to the US for example sold by the Whole Foods chain.
+The lamb is some of the best in the world.
+Whole foods in the US and Canada offers Icelandic lamb for sale.